You can use the Command-Line Interface (CLI) provided by Astro to develop, build, and preview your project from a terminal window.

 dist/ directory.
 If SSR is enabled, this will generate the necessary server files to serve your site.

 Use these flags to customize your build.
 For flags shared with other Astro commands, see common flags below.

 Includes Markdown draft pages in the build.

 Section titled astro preview

-This command is useful for previewing your static build locally, before deploying it.
+This command is useful for previewing your build locally, before deploying it.
 It is not designed to be run in production.
 For help with production hosting, check out our guide on Deploying an Astro Website.